Teja-09/Enterprise-Data-Management/README.md

 - **Dynamic Reporting Tools**: Enable real-time decision-making based on current data analytics.
 - **User Authentication**: Secure multiple user roles to ensure data access is appropriately managed.

-## Contributing

-We welcome contributions to enhance the functionality and efficiency of the Tugo Bike Share Data Management System.
-If you have suggestions or improvements, please fork the repository, make your changes, and submit a pull request.

 ## Report

 For further details go through the [Project Report](./EDM%20Group%20Report%20-%20Tugo.docx)